What side effects are possible with this medication?

 Mood changes: This medication can cause changes in your mood, such as confusion, disorientation, hallucinations, short term memory loss, and trouble sleeping.
 These side effects usually resolve within 24 hours of stopping dicyclomine.

-Children: The safety and effectiveness of this medication have not been established for infants under 6 months of age.
-Therefore dicyclomine should not be given to infants under 6 months of age as it could be harmful.
+Children: The safety and effectiveness of this medication have not been established for children.
+This medication may be harmful to infants less than 6 months of age.

 Seniors: People over the age of 65 should discuss with their doctor how their age may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 What other drugs could interact with this medication?